 Note: This page is a draft… the link lists are incomplete and there will be quite a bit of editing before I declare it finished.
-But most of the program titles below link to playable MP3 files already.
 Let me know if you find broken links or new adaptations to add to the list.
 Also see my overview At the Movies page.

 by Bob Stepno

 Whether the newspaper journalists involved were the drama critics in “All About Eve” and “Arsenic & Old Lace,” the international reporters in “Blood on the Sun” and “Foreign Correspondent,” or the courthouse scandalmongers in “The Front Page” and “His Girl Friday,” radio loved adapting Hollywood movie plots, and did it over and over in what were called “anthology series.”

 So many top stars appeared in these broadcasts that Hollywood clearly encouraged the publicity, especially back before television brought moving pictures into the living room.
 Scripting half-hour or hour-long adaptations of feature-length films must have been a challenge.
 Even the shortened radio versions of movie stories presumably helped audiences relive favorite films and promoted film revivals, as well as raising interest in the stars’ next features — which were usually mentioned at the close of each broadcast.

 Film producer and director Cecil B. DeMille was host for the early years of one of the series, Lux Radio Theater.
 (Archived online copies are often of the Armed Forces Radio rebroadcasts, done without commercial sponsors.
 Wartime episodes “on behalf of the United States government” were renamed Victory Theater; later AFRS versions were called Hollywood Radio Theater.)